-Includes 8 subsections that support an outcome where people participate in the development of their pathway to wellbeing, and receive timely assessment, followed by services that are planned, coordinated, and delivered in a manner that is tailored to their needs.
+Includes 8 subsections that support an outcome where people participate in the development Subsections of their pathway to wellbeing, and receive timely assessment, followed by services that are applicable to this planned, coordinated, and delivered in a manner that is tailored to their needs. service fully attained.

 The registered nurses assess, plan and review residents' needs, outcomes, and goals with the resident and/or family/whānau input.
-Care plans demonstrate service integration and are reviewed at least six monthly.
-Resident files included medical notes by the contracted general practitioner and visiting allied health professionals.
+Care plans demonstrate service integration and are reviewed at least six-monthly.
+Resident files included medical notes by the contracted nurse practitioner and visiting allied health professionals.

 The service facilitates opportunities for Māori to participate in te ao Māori through the use of Māori language, dual language signage, movies, entertainers, quizzes, and Māori celebratory events.
-Community links are maintained.

 Medication policies reflect legislative requirements and guidelines.
 All staff responsible for administration of medication complete education and medication competencies.
-The electronic medicine charts reviewed met prescribing requirements and were reviewed at least three-monthly by the general practitioner.
+The electronic medicine charts reviewed met prescribing requirements and were reviewed at least three-monthly by the nurse practitioner.